JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example4.md

 end
 ```

+Next, the CommunityProfile can be reshaped into a SmmarizedExperiment object by redifining its object type, i.e., `SummarizedExperiment(comm::CommunityProfile).

 ```@example cp1
 # convert cp to se
 se_converted = SummarizedExmperiment(comm)
 ```

 ## From SE to CP

+A SummarizedExperiment object can also be converted into a CommunityProfile.
+As an example, we will use the `se` constructed in the [first tutorial](https://juliaturkudatascience.github.io/MicrobiomeAnalysis.jl/dev/example1/), which is redefined through `CommunityProfile(se::SummarizedExperiment)`.

 ```@example se
 # view se